SFC Helping Others 2019 Village House

 VOLUNTEER POSITIONS PREREQUISITES.
 PLEASE NOTE ALL VOLUNTEERS MUST:

-- Have attended an SFC Helping Others Village House Training Session in the past three years or attend a 2019 session as noted below.
+- Have attended an SFC Helping Others Village House Training Session in the past three years or have attended a 2019 session if your are a first time volunteer.

 - All Volunteers are required to review this Operational Manual in its entirety.
 See http://bit.ly/2SqLsgf